-This is a full credit compulsory course that teaches students the benefits of leading an active and healthy lifestyle.
-The purpose of this course is to give students the tools necessary to develop a lifelong active and healthy lifestyle.
-In doing so, we use a 70/30 model of delivery which means 70% in class and 30% out of class practicum.
-During the 70% in class portion, students will be given the opportunity to participate in a variety of activities and learn about such topics as leadership, nutrition, fitness management, healthy relationships, and issues in sport.
-The 30% out of class practicum allows the students the opportunity to develop and follow through on an activity plan.
-The requirements of the activity plan are that the student needs to participate in 1200 minutes of moderate to vigorous activity and 600 minutes of light activity during the semester.
+This is a full credit compulsory course , the purpose of which is to give students the tools necessary to develop a lifelong active and healthy lifestyle.
+In doing so, we use a 70/30 model of delivery which means 70% in class (activity based) and 30% out of class practicum.
+During the 70% in class portion, students will be given the opportunity to participate in a variety of activities and learn about numerous health topics depending on their grade level (grade 11 or 12).
+The 30% out of class practicum allows the students the opportunity to develop and follow through on an activity plan that has been developed and revised throughout the course.